Making Tax Digital for Income Tax

 The accounting software will need to record income and expenditure into the following main categories:

 It is currently proposed that there will be 4 quarterly reports to HMRC followed by a finalisation return when end of year adjustments will be made.
-For a buy to let business that would mean quarterly returns made up to 5 July, 5 October, 5 January and 5 April.
-There would then be a MTD finalisation submission the following 31 January.
+All businesses within MTD for Income Tax will have to provide quarterly updates of their income and expenses made up to:

 That change would apply to sole traders, partnerships, as well as trusts with trading and property rental income.
 There would also be complicated transitional rules which could result in a big tax bill that year for some traders.